5 Misconceptions About Working With A Personal Trainer

 If weight loss is your goal, you’ll also have to pay attention to eating real, whole foods in addition to exercise.
 This doesn’t mean you can’t eat brownies, just do it in a way that also surrounds them with lots of fruits, veggies, and protein. 🙂

-Legally, trainers are not allowed to prescribe nutrition advice outside of the very general.
+This is a tough one and one of the biggest misconceptions about working with a personal trainer.
+Legally, trainers are NOT ALLOWED to prescribe nutrition advice outside of the very general.
 They can tell you about the importance of different macronutrient groups (proteins, carbs, fat), but giving clients detailed plans is outside the scope of our practice.
 That doesn’t mean that trainers don’t do it, but don’t expect that with every trainer you see you will also get a breakdown of exactly what to eat and when.

 If a client of mine has detailed questions, I refer them to a dietitian who has far more education in that field.
 Although I love food and have a good deal of knowledge about it, I don’t feel comfortable advising in a practice I don’t actually work in.

-Are there any of these that I may have missed?
+What are some of the other misconceptions about working with a personal trainer that you’ve heard?
 Let me know your thoughts in the comments and I’ll be sure to address them!